haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-adddecoration "COLORFUL PLANT"
+adddecoration "TORCHIC DOLL"
 ```
 Notes:
 ```
-  # adds a decoration to the player's PC; in FR/LG, this is a NOP
+  # In RSE only, this command tries to add a decoration to the player's PC.
+If the operation succeeds, 800D is set to 1, otherwise 0.
+  # In FRLG, this command does nothing and does not affect 800D.
-  # decoration can be either a literal or a variable
+  # 'decoration' can be a variable.
 ```
 </details>